 Skip to main content

-List rendering directive allows developers to render a list of element based on the given array of data.
+The list rendering directive allows developers to render a list of elements based on a given array of data.

 Syntax